ReemaSingh/CdMEC-A/README.md

 ## Citation
 If you use CdMEC-A in your research, please cite:

-Reema Singh.
-(2026).
+Reema Singh (2026).
 CdMEC-A: A pipeline for ARG-MGE contextual analysis.